Last updated on January 3rd, 2024 at 12:50 pm

 There are a number of reasons why your tire pressure keeps dropping after every interval.
-And yes it is a very alarming situation because underinflated tires can cause some big trouble on the road.
-Also, it can damage your car and its wheel due to closer distance from the road.
+And yes, it is a very alarming situation because underinflated tires can cause some big trouble on the road.
+Also, it can damage your car and its wheels due to closer distance from the road.

-In this article, you can find out the solution to this low-pressure tire, so you do not have to worry about this, but before that, these are some of the very common causes that drop the air from the tire even if your car is not moving.
+In this article, you can find out the solution to this low air pressure tire, so you do not have to worry about this, but before that, these are some of the very common causes that drop the air from the tire even if your car is not moving.

 Possible Reasons Of Tire Pressure Keeps Dropping

 The most common reason for the air pressure drop is when a tire has a puncture, hole, or slash on any part of the tire.
 No matter how many times you fill the air in that type of tire, after a few hours or minutes, depending on the hole, the tire will lose the air.

 The flat tires are very easy to recognize; they look like dead tires without any air on them.
 However, when the hole is small, the tire slowly loses air which is hard to identify if it is a problem of puncture or something else.
 Using soap water on the tire can help you identify whether the tire has a puncture or not.

 If there has ever been a repair on the tire, then it might be possible that the repair is broken or of age.
 A plug or patch, whatever has been used to fix the puncture previously, has a life of a certain time.

 If that fix is weak or broken, the tire will keep dropping air slowly.
 To fix this you will have to repair that puncture again, and if the hole gets bigger, rather than fixing it, it is better to replace that tire.

 Similarly, if the tire is quite older and the tread is near to wearing off, with many punctures on its rubber, there is a possibility that this tire won’t be able to keep the air pressure at the same level as new tires would.